KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/Docker/README.md

 - Use Docker multi-stage builds to make your runtime image as slim as possible

 This is how you can put them in practice in Python projects managed by Poetry, but the same principles can be applied to other dependency managers (such as PDM) and other languages.

+Using Custom Dockerfiles in docker-compose:

+To use a custom Dockerfile with Docker Compose, you need to specify the build context and optionally the Dockerfile name in your docker-compose.yml file.
+This allows Docker Compose to build images based on your custom Dockerfiles instead of pulling them from a registry.
+Here's how you can do it:

+Basic Syntax
+In your docker-compose.yml file, under the service that you want to build from a custom Dockerfile, you use the build directive.
+You can specify just the build context (a path to the directory containing your Dockerfile), or you can also specify the Dockerfile name if it's not the default Dockerfile.

+Specifying Build Context Only
+If your Dockerfile is named Dockerfile and located in the root of your context directory:

+version: '3.8'
+services:
+  your_service:
+    build: ./path/to/build/context	<--- will automatically find .Dockerfile file like docker build given the context Specifying Both Build Context and Dockerfile Name
+If your Dockerfile has a custom name or you want to specify it explicitly:

+version: '3.8'
+services:
+  your_service:
+    build:
+      context: ./path/to/build/context
+      dockerfile: CustomDockerfileName
+Example
+Let's say you have a project structure like this:

+/myapp
+  /myapp-service
+    Dockerfile.custom
+  docker-compose.yml
+And you want to use Dockerfile.custom for building the image of myapp-service.
+Your docker-compose.yml would look something like this:

+version: '3.8'
+services:
+  myapp-service:
+    build:
+      context: ./myapp-service
+      dockerfile: Dockerfile.custom
+    ports:
+      - "8080:8080"
+This configuration tells Docker Compose to build an image for the myapp-service using the Dockerfile located at ./myapp-service/Dockerfile.custom.
+The built image will then be used to run containers as defined under the service.

+Additional Tips
+Build Arguments: You can pass build arguments to your Dockerfile by adding an args subsection under build:
+services:
+  your_service:
+    build:
+      context: ./path/to/build/context
+      dockerfile: CustomDockerfileName
+      args:
+        - MY_VARIABLE=value
+Using Environment Variables: If you need to use environment variables in your Docker Compose file, you can reference them like ${VARIABLE_NAME} within the file.
+By specifying the build context and optionally the Dockerfile name in your docker-compose.yml, you instruct Docker Compose to build your services using your custom Dockerfiles, giving you flexibility in how your containers are built and run.